cozy/cozy-stack/docs/jobs.md

 ### Defaults

-By default, jobs are paramterized with a maximum of 3 tries with 1 minute timeout.
+By default, jobs are parameterized with a maximum of 3 tries with 1 minute timeout.

 These defaults may vary given the workload of the workers.